-As with the award opportunities for the 2022-2024 and 2023-2025 performance periods, the Committee utilized a three-component award mix for the 2024-2026 performance period, and consistent with the 2023-2025 performance period, the mix for the 2024-2026 performance period consists of 40% performance-based cash, 30% performance-based stock and 30% time-based restricted stock.
+As with the award opportunities for the 2022-2024 and 2023-2025 performance periods, the Committee utilized a threecomponent award mix for the 2024-2026 performance period, and consistent with the 2023-2025 performance period, the mix for the 2024-2026 performance period consists of 40% performance-based cash, 30% performance-based stock and 30% time-based restricted stock.
 Consistent with past practice, the actual number of performance shares and cash earned will be based on achieving the Threshold, Target or Superior levels of performance on one or more of the metrics described above.
-One-third of target shares and cash will be earned for each metric achieving Threshold performance, two-thirds of target shares and cash will be earned for each metric achieving Superior performance.
+One-third of target shares and cash will be earned for each metric achieving Threshold performance, two-thirds of target shares and cash will be earned for each metric achieving Target performance and 100% of target shares and cash will be earned for each metric achieving Superior performance.
 The shares and cash earned on the three metrics will be totaled and will be subject to a 175% cap and a relative TSR modifier in order to determine the final award.
 The TSR modifier for the 2024-2026 performance period can adjust award funding by up to +/- 30.0%.